 Below: Alice Crawford is praised for her elocution in Melbourne Punch, 13 July 1899.
 Via National Library of Australia’s Trove.

-Alice and her siblings grew up in “Del Oro,” a large house that still stands opposite Palmerston Square in Bendigo.
+Alice and her siblings grew up in “Del Oro,” a large house that still stands in Palmerston Street in Bendigo.
 She performed on stage from a young age and consistently attracted very positive reviews for her impressive recitations, the earliest given at the age of only 10.

 Through the later 1890s she won numerous awards as an elocutionist, and by August 1899 was performing in Melbourne, sometimes with Amy Castles , a noted Bendigo soprano of about the same age.
 In late 1900 she joined US actress Nance O’Neil‘s company on a tour of Australia and New Zealand, but abandoned it in June 1901 to join British actor – manager Wilson Barrett‘s travelling company.
 This took her to South Africa, then in September 1902, to England.
 In December she appeared with Barrett on stage in The Christian King, a “panorama” of the life of King Alfred, at the Adelphi Theatre.